Chapter 7 in the Series WHO STOLE THE LAND?

 After the complete collapse of the tribe, following the murderous attacks of Mzilikazi, there remained a number of survivors.
 They were scattered to the four winds.
 They had no contact with one another.

-Bammann further explains that a local ba’Fokeng chief, Makgala, after the defeat of his people by Mzilikazi in 1828, somehow hid out in a cave in the mountains now named after him by the White Trekkers, the Magaliesberg.
+Bammann further explains that a local ba’Fokeng chief, Mokgatle, after the defeat of his people by Mzilikazi in 1828, somehow hid out in a cave in the mountains now named after him by the later White Trekkers, the Magaliesberg.

 Nothing now remained but dilapidated walls, heaps of stones, and rubbish, mingled with human skulls, which, to a contemplative mind, told their ghastly tale.
 These are now the abodes of reptiles and beasts of prey.
 Occasionally a large stone-fold might be seen occupied by the cattle of the Matabele, who had caused the land thus to mourn.

 A ba’Kwena servant of Mzilikazi’s ambassadors described41 for Moffat what had happened to his people at the hand of Mzilikazi at this place: